abhisheknaiidu/iiitdmj-gpa/README.md

 # IIITDMJ-GPA

 ### A Simple Web App for IIITDMJ Students, Which helps them to calculate SPI and CPI.
+Additionally, a Quiz Bot also installed for Some Fun! 😉

 ### [IIITDMJ GPA CALCULATOR](https://iiitdmj-gpa.now.sh/)